Two Year A Level courses – join Year 12

 It can take at least the first year of the A-level program for a student to achieve a good level of skill in the study process, and we do this in a very positive way while being careful not to create artificial pressures.

-Staff are available during the day for individual meetings with students who need extra pointers regarding the latest homework – these talks can clear possible delays in a student’s work schedule.
-Our staff are very experienced in teaching, many have higher degrees and several work for examination bodies such as Edexcel.
+Staff are available during the day for individual meetings with students who need extra support regarding the latest homework – these talks can clear possible delays in a student’s work schedule.
+Our staff are very experienced in teaching, many have postgraduate degrees and several work for examination bodies such as Edexcel.

-Over a long period of time, we have made more of students’ abilities than many others could do, by setting standards, and working with each student in a more uplifting way than they might have experienced before.
+Over a long period of time, we have helped students achieve more than they thought was possible, by setting standards, and working with each individual in a more uplifting way than they might have experienced previously.

 Find Out More

-The best way to get to know us is to call us to speak in person and arrange an informal visit to the school either at one of our open evenings or open days, or at a time of your choosing.
+The best way to get to know us is to call us to speak in person and arrange an informal visit to Bales Sixth Form College in London either at one of our open evenings or open days, or at a time of your choosing.
 Call 020 8960 5899 now to speak with us.

-On a visit, you can meet with the Principal, teaching and support staff, as well as getting to see classes in action – all of which helps you to get a feel for what Bales College has to offer.
+On a visit, you can meet with one of the leadership staff, teaching and support staff, as well as getting to see classes in action – all of which helps you to get a feel for what Bales Independent Sixth Form College has to offer.